U.S. judge rejects Bin Laden son-in-law's claim of mistaken identity

 Kaplan said the trial would start on Monday and refused to order the government to turn over any other material.

-According to an agreement signed by Abu Ghaith's lawyers and the government, Mohammed's answers were to be submitted for national security review to the Defense Department before any part of them could be given to the defense.
+According to an agreement signed by Abu Ghaith's lawyers and the government, Mohammed's answers were to be submitted for national security review to the Defence Department before any part of them could be given to the defence.

 But Mohammed's lawyer, David Nevin, has thus far refused to turn over the declaration until he gets assurances that other intelligence agencies will not have access to the answers, according to Stanley Cohen, one of Abu Ghaith's lawyers.